vyahello/python-ood/README.md

 ```

 ### Decorator
-Add new feature to an existing object.
+Decorator type of patterns add new feature to an existing object.
 Supports dynamic changes.
 - Exercise:
   - Add additional message to an existing function

-Decorator function
+**Decorator function**
 ```python
 from functools import wraps
 from typing import Callable